Accessibility Skip to main content

 • Continue monitoring the impact of restructures on staff with protected characteristics such as gender.

-• Build-on wellbeing and staff engagement initiatives, such as menopause champions and the introduction of listening circles to provide focused support to staff with protected characteristics.
+• Build-on wellbeing and staff engagement initiatives, such as menopause champions and the introduction of employee networks to provide focused support to staff with protected characteristics.

 • The above listed proposals may also be applied to other protected characteristics such as age, disability and ethnicity.